Man charged with 56 sexual offences against ex-wife

 Philip Young, 49, will appear at Swindon Magistrates’ Court on Tuesday.

-A man has been charged with drugging and raping his ex-wife while five other men have been charged with sexual offences against her.
+A man has been charged with drugging and raping his ex-wife, while five other men have been charged with sexual offences against the 48-year-old woman.

 The five other men charged are:

-:: Norman Macksoni, 47, of Wood End Close, Sharnbrook, who has been charged with one count of rape and possession of extreme images.
+– Norman Macksoni, 47, of Wood End Close, Sharnbrook, who has been charged with one count of rape and possession of extreme images.
+He is a black British national.

-:: Dean Hamilton, 47, of no fixed abode has been charged with one count of rape and sexual assault by penetration and two counts of sexual touching.
+– Dean Hamilton, 47, of no fixed abode, has been charged with one count of rape and sexual assault by penetration and two counts of sexual touching.
+He is a white British national.

-:: Conner Sanderson Doyle, 31, of Crofton Road, Swindon, who has been charged with sexual assault by penetration and sexual touching
+– Conner Sanderson Doyle, 31, of Crofton Road, Swindon, who has been charged with sexual assault by penetration and sexual touching.
+He is a white British national.

-:: Richard Wilkins, 61, of Tattershall, Toothill, Swindon, who has been charged with one count of rape and sexual touching
+– Richard Wilkins, 61, of Tattershall, Toothill, Swindon, who has been charged with one count of rape and sexual touching.
+He is a white British national.

-:: Mohammed Hassan, 37, of Torun Way, Swindon has been charged with sexual touching.
+– Mohammed Hassan, 37, of Torun Way, Swindon has been charged with sexual touching.
+He is a British Asian male.

 The alleged offences took place between 2010 and 2023.